Cortical homunculus: Representation

 Penfield referred to his creations as "grotesque creatures" due to their strange-looking proportions.
 For example, the sensory nerves arriving from the hands terminate over large areas of the brain, resulting in the hands of the homunculus being correspondingly large.
 In contrast, the nerves emanating from the torso or arms cover a much smaller area, thus the torso and arms of the homunculus look comparatively small and weak.

 Penfield's homunculi are usually shown as 2-D diagrams.
 This is an oversimplification, as it cannot fully show the data set Penfield collected from his brain surgery patients.
 Rather than the sharp delineation between different body areas shown in the drawings, there is actually significant overlap between neighboring regions.
 The simplification suggests that lesions of the motor cortex will give rise to specific deficits in specific muscles.
 However, this is a misconception, as lesions produce deficits in groups of synergistic muscles.
 This finding suggests that the motor cortex functions in terms of overall movements as coordinated groups of individual motions.

 The sensorimotor homunculi can also be represented as 3-D figures (such as the sensory homunculus sculpted by Sharon Price-James shown from different angles below), which can make it easier for laymen to understand the ratios between the levels of motor or sensory innervation of different body regions.
 However, these 3-D models do not illustrate which areas of the brain are associated with which parts of the body.

-In a 2021 article by Haven Wright and Preston Foerder published in the peer-reviewed journal Leonardo entitled "The Missing Female Homunculus", the authors revisit the history of the homunculus, shed light on current research in neuroscience on the female brain, and reveal what they believe to be the first sculpture of the female homunculus, done by the artist and first author Haven Wright, based on the current research available.